Tinkerforge/generators/perl/readme.txt

 (Tinkerforge.tar.gz), the source of the CPAN package (source/) and all available Perl examples (examples/).

-You can install the package from CPAN ("sudo cpan install Tinkerforge").
-After that you can use the examples as they are.
+A CPAN package will be soon available.
+Then it will be possible to install the binding from CPAN.

-If you can't or don't want to use CPAN, you can also use the source directly, just create a folder for your project and copy the Tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper configuration example from, "examples/brick/stepper/example_configuration.pl")
+You can also use the source directly, just create a folder for your project and copy the Tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper configuration example from, "examples/brick/stepper/example_configuration.pl")